trilitech/tezos-developer-docs/src/pages/defi/defi-tokens/dex.md

 author: Aymeric Bethencourt
 ---

-An exchange is a marketplace where coins and tokens are traded.
-The core function of an exchange is to ensure fair, orderly trading and the efficient dissemination of price information for everyone trading on the exchange.
-Exchanges give companies, traders, and crypto-enthusiasts a platform from which to sell and buy crypto-currencies publicly.

 ## Centralized Exchanges and Order Book

 Apart from the _DeFi_ movement, the order book model is the usual way of organising exchanges.
 All centralized crypto-currency exchanges like _Coinbase_ and _Binance_  still use this model.
 This is also the way traditional stock exchanges such as _NYSE_ or _Nasdaq_ work.